-A Social Glue looks to the recent past and here and now of Greater Manchester, links people and place with culture and creativity and the factors that underpin health and wellbeing in this thriving city-region.
-It positions Greater Manchester as a heartland and incubator of new thinking and action, where it is the people that live here that ultimately are the most vital, yet often disconnected resource.
-While terms like co-design and co-production run the risk of being hijacked as useful spin on token consultation exercises, we'll see that some of the work explored in this narrative is truly driven by the people and by communities, long before these terms were added to any tick-box lexicon.
-Through brief explorations into local, national and international research, policy and practice, the narrative hones down on how we might work together to affect change and how the Greater Manchester Combined Authority and Greater Manchester Health and Social Care Partnership might use their power to convene, support community driven movements, and systemically affect change.
-As we'll see, a combination of an increased public understanding of health and creativity, and a national drive to embed culture and creativity in a public health agenda, means the time has never been better to champion and deliver this creative health agenda.
-A Social Glue argues that the city-region is in a unique position to drive this agenda forward; the stars seem to be aligned and the possibility of doing things differently as part of a common venture, is hardwired into its citizens and workers DNA.
-ART WITH HEART SPACE 3, Sam Ryley.
+A Social Glue looks to the recent past and to the here and now of Greater Manchester.
+It links people and place with culture and creativity and the factors that underpin health and wellbeing in this thriving city region.
+It positions Greater Manchester as a heartland of new thinking and action, where it's the people that live here who are ultimately the most vital, yet often disconnected, resource.
+While terms like co-design and co-produce run the risk of being hijacked as useful spin on token consultation exercises, we'll see that some of the work explored in this narrative has been driven by people and communities since long before these terms were added to any tick-box lexicon.

+Through brief explorations into local, national and international research, policy and practice, the narrative homes in on how we might work together to effect change and how the Greater Manchester Combined Authority (GMCA) and Greater Manchester Health and Social Care Partnership (GMHSCP) might use their power to convene and support community driven movements in order to achieve this.
+As we'll see, a combination of an increased public understanding of health and creativity and a national drive to embed culture and creativity in a public health agenda means the time has never been better to champion this creative health agenda.
+A Social Glue argues that the city region is in a unique position to drive this agenda forward; the stars seem to be aligned, and the possibility of doing things differently, as part of a common venture, is hardwired into its citizens, and workers, DNA.